romillyeveleigh/new-starter-docs/README.md

 <h1 align="center">
-  New Start Docs (Forked from Next.js blog starter)
+  New Starter Docs (Forked from Next.js blog starter)
 </h1>

 Start off your writing journey with this Next.js markdown blog template.